-Teen Prescription Drug Abuse Treatment, What Is It and When Is It Needed?
+What is Teen Prescription Drug Abuse Treatment and When Is It Needed?

 After alcohol and marijuana, prescription drugs are the most abused drugs in America, among people 14 years and older.
 Teen prescription drug abuse treatment is needed for the use of any drug outside the specific prescription limits including the use of a drug without a prescription.
 Therefore, abuse includes taking someone else’s medication or taking the medication for the “high,” rather than the intended purpose.
 It’s important to understand that though prescription drugs are not illegal substances, using drugs that were prescribed for someone else, or using them differently than they were prescribed, is illegal and has serious health risks, including addiction.
 As of 2011, 25% of people who started taking non-prescribed medication at 13 years or younger were addicted at some point in their lives.